Joona Luoto

-Joona Luoto (born 26 September 1997) is a Finnish professional ice hockey player who is currently playing with the Cleveland Monsters in the American Hockey League (AHL) while under contract with the Columbus Blue Jackets in the National Hockey League (NHL).
+Joona Luoto (born 26 September 1997) is a Finnish professional ice hockey player.
+He is currently under contract with HV71 in the Swedish Hockey League (SHL).

 Playing career

 Undrafted, he previously played professionally in the Liiga for Tappara.
-In his rookie season with Tappara he helped the team claim the Liiga title adding 1 goal in 10 post-season games.
+In his rookie season with Tappara, he helped the team claim the Liiga title, adding 1 goal in 10 post-season games.

 In the following two seasons, Luoto established himself as a two-way forward and matched his offensive totals with 16 points in each campaign.
 On 15 June 2019, Luoto was signed to a three-year, two-way contract with the Winnipeg Jets, joining former junior teammate, Patrik Laine.

-After competing in his first training camp with the Winnipeg Jets, on 1 October 2019, Luoto was re-assigned to familiarise himself with the North American style to AHL affiliate, the Manitoba Moose to begin the 2019–20 season.
+After competing in his first training camp with the Winnipeg Jets, on 1 October 2019, Luoto was reassigned to familiarise himself with the North American style to AHL affiliate, the Manitoba Moose to begin the 2019–20 season.
 On 7 November 2019, after recording 3 assists in 9 games with the Moose, Luoto received his first recall to NHL by the Jets.
-The following day Luoto made his NHL debut with the Jets on the fourth-line in a 4-1 victory over the Vancouver Canucks at Bell MTS Place.
+The following day Luoto made his NHL debut with the Jets on the fourth-line in a 4–1 victory over the Vancouver Canucks at Bell MTS Place.